minirust/minirust/spec/mem/pointer.md

 /// The runtime metadata that can be stored in a wide pointer. pub enum PointerMeta {
+    /// The metadata counts the number of elements in the slice.
     ElementCount(Int),
+    /// The metadata points to a vtable referred to by this name.
+    VTablePointer(VTableName),
 }

 /// A "pointer" is the thin pointer with optionally some metadata, making it a wide pointer.